citp/privacy-policy-historical/n/na/nam/namcogames.com.md

 **Personal Information You Provide to Us:**

 We receive and may store any information you enter on our Website or provide to us in any other way.
 The types of Personal Information collected include your full name, email address, mobile phone number, mailing address, credit card and/or other payment information, IP address, browser information, username, password and any other information necessary for us to provide our services.
 You can choose not to provide us with certain information, but then you may not be able to take advantage of many of our special features.
-The Personal Information you provide is used for such purposes as answering questions, sending product updates, and communicating with you about Company's products and services, including specials and new features.
+The Personal Information you provide is used for such purposes as answering questions, sending product updates, and communicating with you about Company's products and services, including specials and new features, and registering for other Company websites.

 **Personal Information Collected Automatically:**